2023년 10월 10일

 On top of this, talent leaders within financial firms have historically lacked an understanding of their workforce’s skills because they had little need for it.
 When workers are following linear career trajectories, skills are largely irrelevant; experience and qualifications count for more.
 Unfortunately, the difficulty of reskilling employees for new roles such as cybersecurity or fraud prevention is exacerbated by this lack of skill awareness.

 Financial institutions need to transform their workforce to address emerging threats and leverage new technologies, but without knowing the current skill sets of their employees, this task becomes nearly impossible.
-For example, reskilling a bank teller to become a cybersecurity analyst requires a deep understanding of the teller’s existing competencies and the gap between those and the skills needed for the new role.
-Without this information, efforts to reskill can be misdirected, inefficient, and ultimately ineffective.

 The solution is a skills-based approach